mgatc/ai-workspace/README.md

 # A* Workspace

-This project is meant to provide a browser-based workspace for the development and demonstration of pathfinding algorithms.
+A* is an optimal graph-search algorithm that is commonly considered be to "artificial intelligence."
+This supposed intellect comes from the use of heuristics, or computational shortcuts that usually increase the speed to find a goal.
+This project is meant to provide a browser-based workspace for the development and demonstration of the A* algorithm in two-dimensions.
+The heuristic here prefers to explore paths whose sum of current length and distance to goal is minimized.
+The Assignment 1 and 2 maps demonstrate this heuristic working well and working poorly, respectively.

 A live version is available at https://mgatc.github.io/ai-workspace/.
 Use Google Chrome for best results.